SankaVollereii/Rest-Api-Anime-and-Comic/README.md

 ### Copyright Notice

 All anime and comic content metadata is sourced from publicly available information.
 We respect intellectual property rights and will promptly address any copyright concerns.
-For DMCA requests, please contact: legal@sankavollerei.com

 ---